About our Bishop

 He has served as a member of the Consult for the Jesuit Provincial of the Australian Province, and as a priest was a member of the College of Consultors for the Archdiocese of Adelaide, from 2004 to 2006.

-He has been involved with various refugee communities in Adelaide and he is a member of the Bishops’ Commission for Education, and of the National Catholic Education Commission.
+He was involved with various refugee communities in Adelaide and he was appointed a member of the Bishops’ Commission for Education, and of the National Catholic Education Commission.

-In the archdiocese he has been involved in work with Catholic education and formation.
-He is President of the ecumenical South Australian Council of Churches.
+In the archdiocese he was involved in work with Catholic education and ministry formation.
+He was President of the South Australian Council of Churches from April 2007 to June 2009.

-Both sides of Bishop O’Kelly’s family have had their origins in the northern areas of the State, within the diocese of Pt Pirie.
-This diocese was established in its pioneering days by Austrian Jesuits from Sevenhill, who built some thirty churches throughout the vast area, established twenty-seven schools and undertook great missionary journeys to the north.
-Bishop O’Kelly has written on the history of those times.
+Both sides of Bishop O’Kelly’s family had their origins in the northern areas of the State, within the Diocese of Port Pirie.
+This diocese was established in its pioneering days by Austrian Jesuits from Sevenhill, who built over twenty-five churches throughout the vast area, established more than twenty schools and undertook great missionary journeys to the north.

-He is the eleventh Bishop of Pt Pirie, and succeeds Bishop Eugene Hurley who was transferred to the See of Darwin on 3 July 2007.
+Bishop O’Kelly was installed as the eleventh Bishop of Port Pirie on 10 June 2009, and succeeds Bishop Eugene Hurley who was transferred to the See of Darwin on 3 July 2007.